Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Method

 \textsl{RQ1: How do frontier models compare to humans in the integrated setting of \envacro, which jointly tests long-horizon planning, active world-model learning, spatial reasoning, and reasoning under stochasticity?}

-To answer this, we implement a standard ReAct \citep{react} baseline in which we condition agents on the history of past actions and observations before thinking and generating the next action.
-We limit the history to the past 5 states and actions to avoid issues with context given the large and growing state space of the game.
+To answer RQ1, we implement a standard ReAct \citep{react} baseline in which we condition agents on the history of past actions and observations before thinking and generating the next action.
+We limit the history to the past five states and actions to avoid issues with context given the large and growing state space of the game.
 We include the objective of maximizing park value, the game manual, and the current settings in the system prompt.

-For additional details, including prompts, see Appendices~\ref{app:implementation_details} and \ref{app:basepromptteplates}.
+We additionally implement and evaluate a standard reinforcement learning (RL) pipeline using PPO \citep{ppo}.
+Observations are constructed by mapping the structured JSON game state into a grid-based representation of the park, along with additional vectors encoding aggregated park statistics.
+We experiment with two variants of our RL agent.
+The first, \textsl{PPO$_{\text{Full}}$}, is provided with an observation and action space identical to that of the ReAct agent.
+The second, \textsl{PPO$_{\text{Simple}}$}, prunes the observation space, including only the aggregated park data.
+It also reduces the action space to only require the action type, subtype, and subclass parameters.
+The remaining parameters—$(x, y)$, price, and order quantity—are filled in using baseline heuristics.